By Dr. Bill McKinney, Executive Director

 A ladder of community participation

-If participation is a ladder that we are all constantly climbing, here are the rungs: At the bottom are coercion and manipulation (nonparticipation).
+If community participation is a ladder that we are all constantly climbing, here are the rungs: At the bottom are coercion and manipulation (nonparticipation).
 In the middle, there is informing, consultation, and engagement/placating (token participation).
 And the top rungs are codesign, coproduction, and citizen control (actual citizen power).
 In Kensington, residents too often are found at the lowest rungs of the ladder.

 Over decades, decisions made for Kensington have been politically, economically, and professionally successful for the people who made them, but they have not made lasting improvements in the lives of Kensington residents.
 For example, beginning in 2017 the city of Philadelphia closed down several large encampments of unhoused people along Conrail tracks that run through the southern end of Kensington.
 According to the city, researchers found that “the encampments remained closed, making the pilot a success.”
 In 2018 the Zoning Board approved new $369,000 single-family homes now being sold against those tracks.
 At the same time, however, the number of unsheltered people and drug overdoses in Kensington increased dramatically.
 In addition to that increased suffering, many Kensington residents also feel less safe now than they did before the city took action.